 Cat Smelly Ear Treatment

-Yeast infection treatments are certainly helpful and the best course of action for any pet parent.
-But a straightforward approach sometimes is not enough, because yeast infections may be secondary infections.
+Yeast infection treatments are helpful and the best course of action for any pet parent.
+But a straightforward approach is sometimes not enough, because yeast infections may be secondary infections.

 Secondary ear infections may be caused by allergies (yes, your furry feline may have seasonal allergies just like you!) or trauma (like when your cat has a scratching fit and accidentally claws part of the ear).